jiangxinke/JiangXinke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my personal page!
-My name is Xinke Jiang (蒋新科), a master student from the School of Computer Science, Peking University.
-My research interests are knowledge Graphs, graph neural network, and spatiotemporal data mining.
+My name is Xinke Jiang (蒋新科), and I will be starting my master's degree in the School of Computer Science at Peking University.
+My research interests primarily lie in urban computing using knowledge graphs, graph neural networks, and spatiotemporal data mining, with a particular focus on urban anomalies and active travel modes.
+Other than from the structural data, I could also do the mining from video data and text.

-My hometown is Mianyang, Sichuan, China.
-My undergraduate college is in the School of Information and Software Engineering of University of Electronic Science and Technology of China (UESTC) from 2019/09 - 2023/06.
-My master is studying in the School of Computer Science, Peking University from 2023/09 - .
+I am passionate about how to use data and algorithms to make our city greener and better!

-You can visit my personal blog is available at https://thinker-jiang.gitee.io/myblog/.
+I come from a small town in the southeast part of China, with Lucid waters and lush mountains as well as spicy food and hotpot.
+Then, I completed my undergraduate studies at the School of Information and Software Engineering at the University of Electronic Science and Technology of China (UESTC) from September 2019 to June 2023.

-You can see my resume and research in my website.
-For more information and cooperation, please contact my email：ThinkerJiang@foxmail.com.
+I am humbled and happy to share my ideas with researchers having similar interests.
+You can find my personal blog at https://thinker-jiang.gitee.io/myblog/ (sorry, only Chinese, but I will try to write more in English ).

 ------